 For example, you could get:

 - Leather-bound journal (to keep track of adventures in style)

 D&D Gift Guide — Any Questions?

-If you would like help finding fun gifts or have great gift ideas to share with others, please leave some comments!
-We just started writing articles for D&D so if you have any requests for future articles we’d love to hear those as well!
+If you would like help to find fun gifts or have great gift ideas to share with others, please leave some comments!
+We just started writing articles for D&D, so if you have any requests for future articles, we’d love to hear those as well!